near/near-sdk-rs/README.md

     ```

 ## Tips
-When working with NEAR smart contracts you will need to handle many large numbers (the minimum allowed amount of NEAR is 1/10<super>24</super> of one NEAR token – put another way, one NEAR token is 1,000,000,000,000,000,000,000,000 yoctoNEAR).
-To simplify handling such large numbers, we recommend [decimate](https://docs.rs/decimate/).
+When working with NEAR smart contracts you will need to handle very large numbers or numbers with many decimal places (the minimum allowed amount of NEAR is 1/10<super>24</super> of one NEAR token – put another way, one NEAR token is 1,000,000,000,000,000,000,000,000 yoctoNEAR).
+You should not use floats for such decimal places!
+To simplify handling both such large numbers and many decimal places, we recommend [decimate](https://docs.rs/decimate/).

 ## Building Rust Contract
 We can build the contract using rustc: